 Elastography certainly has shown promise as an alternative to conventional TRUS, and further clinical trials are currently being conducted, which will likely lead to better understanding of the exact role for elastography in the management of prostate cancer.

 Prostate MRI was first reported over 30 years ago.
-MRI "in bore" biopsy has been the most widely examined prostate biopsy procedure; however, because of increased cost, lack of availability, and overall clinical outcomes, it is unlikely to replace systematic biopsy.
+MRI "in bore" biopsy, where targeting biopsies are performed within the MRI gantry, has been the most widely examined prostate biopsy procedure; however, because of increased cost, lack of availability, and overall clinical outcomes, it is unlikely to replace systematic biopsy.
 MRI coregistration with ultrasound, commonly referred to as MR-US fusion, has been an area of increasing research and is a potential replacement for systematic biopsy moving forward.

 MR-US fusion allows MRI data to be used to obtain biopsies under ultrasound guidance.
 Cognitive fusion refers to the operator viewing lesions on MRI, allowing one to attempt biopsy of the visualized location from memory using real-time US.
 Obvious disadvantages include potential for human error and the steep learning curve and variability of results.
 In an effort to reduce this variability, several fusion devices have been developed and are now approved by the FDA.

 The Artemis device (Eigen) utilizes tracking of the TRUS probe by a directly attached robotic arm that translates the 2D US into a 3D model, which is fused with the preprocedure MRI and allows targeting of suspicious lesions.
 The device also tracks biopsy sites, allowing rebiopsy of the exact site at a later time.